Dread /dred/

 What am I doing with my life?

-Why am I not like the stars in the night,
+the stars in the night,

 burning with passion?

-I work myself to the bone everyday,
+I work myself to

-walk home with coins dancing in my pocket,
+walk home with coins

-and collapse in a heap inside the door.
+and collapse in a

-There's no time: to think,
+There's no time

-to find love, to see friends,
+to think, or find love,

 I could shine as well,

-if only light could reach this hidden place—
+if only light could

-if I could find a hole that's wide enough,
+if I could find

-The streets were overrun with the homeless,
+with the homeless,

-spilling out from every sheltered corner.
+spilling out from

-They asked me for change,
+A man asked for change,

-I looked in their eyes,
+I looked in his eyes,

-and told them that I have nothing myself.
+and told him that

 It's only half true.

-The coins I have belong to another,
+The coins I have

-and the dance they do is a mocking one,
+and the dance they do

-singing the ballads of my misfortune
+singing the ballads

 from inside that purse.